 - Provide expert guidance, perspective, and support to enable managers/supervisors to make appropriate pay decisions.

 - Review compensation decisions to identify and address any significant variations in practices both within and among units.

 - Keep senior administration aware of compensation practices across SU.

 Managers/supervisors play a critical role in managing the compensation programs as they provide the job description that is the main component used to evaluate the position and thus compare for internal and external salary comparators.
 Managers/supervisors are responsible for ensuring that staff understands the compensation program, as well as for providing open, honest, and timely feedback to staff on compensation issues, answering both specific and general questions about pay.
 Managers/supervisors are responsible and accountable for the following:

 - Establishing and maintaining equitable pay practices within their areas of responsibility.

 - Distributing performance-based pay increases, consistent with SU’s compensation philosophy, market factors, budget constraints, and approval processes.

 - Ensuring staff understand the compensation program and any future changes.

 - Providing open, honest, and timely feedback to staff on compensation issues, answering both specific and general questions about pay.

-- Working with staff to keep Position Evaluation Requests current.
+- Working with staff to keep Position Evaluation Requests (job descriptions) current.